 By Colleen J. Shogan

 Colleen J. Shogan (@cshogan276) is a political scientist at the Library of Congress.
-She writes both fiction and non-fiction books about American politics and teaches a graduate seminar on American Political Development at Georgetown.
+She writes both fiction and non-fiction books about American politics.
+In an earlier life, she taught a summer course at the Phillips Academy on the mythology of Star Wars.
 The views expressed are those of the author and do not necessarily represent those of the Library of Congress.